 Steering committee is responsible for the calling of NUS-USI conference, drafting commissions, credentials, elections, the conference order paper and disputes.
 NUS-USI elections are the responsibility of the returning officer who sits on steering.

-There are three members of steering, two of whom are elected at NUS-USI conference: the remaining member, the returning officer, is appointed by the board of trustees and ratified at regional council.
+There are four members of steering, three of whom are elected at NUS-USI conference: the remaining member, the returning officer, is appointed by the board of trustees and ratified at regional council.